tvdboom/ATOM/docs_sources/user_guide/data_management.md

 When working with large datasets and multiple branches, it becomes impossible to store all branches in memory at the same time.
 To avoid out-of-memory errors, use atom's [`memory`][atomclassifier-memory] parameter.
-If not `False`, atom saves the data of inactive branches at the specified location (in a directory called `joblib`, the name of the underlying library managing the caching), maintaining only the current active branch in memory.
-This mechanism results in a slight drop in performance, but can save a lot of memory.
+If not `False`, atom saves the data of inactive branches as well as the original branch at the specified location (in a directory called `joblib`, the name of the underlying library managing the caching), maintaining only the current active branch in memory.
+This mechanism results in a slight drop in performance because of the I/O overhead, but can save a lot of memory.
 Additionally, the memory's location is also used to cache the output of the `fit` method of transformers in the pipeline.
 See [here][example-memory-considerations] an example using the memory parameter.

 Apart from the dataset itself, a model's metric scores and [shap values][shap] are also stored as attributes of the model to avoid having to recalculate